Hazammm/SMS/README.md

 # Navigate into the backend directory
 cd backend

-# Create the virtual environment
+# Create the virtual environment for it
 python -m venv venv

 # Activate it